2016killer/gmod_uparkour3/ITERATORS_en.md

 # Iterators

 There are actually two iterator systems:
-1. PVMDIterators: Used to execute iterators in the PreDrawViewModel frame loop.
+1. RenderIterators: Used to execute iterators in the PostDrawOpaqueRenderables frame loop.
 2. Iterators: Used to execute iterators in the Think frame loop.
-UPar.PushIterator and UPar.PushPVMDIterator are isomorphic.
+UPar.PushIterator and UPar.PushRenderIterator are isomorphic.

 ## 1. Push Iterator
 ![shared](./materials/upgui/shared.jpg)